FLOWS: Divide 979 cfs

 CONDITIONS: Visibilty is good at about 3 feet

 The Big Hole River flows are currently running pretty flat and in really great shape.
 This Big Hole River Fishing Report is pleased to say we’re in the middle of the spring skwalla hatch and the river’s trout are looking for them!
 We’re catching fish on dries and dry/dropper rigs.
 There are also spring beatis and some March Brown’s showing up.
 Cloudy day’s will be your friend when it comes to the dry game.
 If it’s sunny you’ll probably want to add a dropper but let the fish decide, if they’re eating the dry and ignoring the dropper, clip it off!
-Check out our Montana Fly Fishing Spring Special to get in on some great spring dry fly fishing and save some dough!
+Check out our Montana Fly Fishing Tours to get in on some great spring dry fly fishing and save some dough!

 DRY FLIES: The spring Skwalla’s are out which provide a substantial meal for trout right now along with Beatis and March Brown’s.
 Target the back eddy’s and long foam lines in the tailouts. try adding one of the recommended nymphs listed below as a dropper about 20″ below your dry fly.